raniaes/Recipe_Web_REST/README.md

 This program is a dedicated REST API for a recipe web application built using the .NET Entity Framework.
 These APIs handle client requests to a Microsoft SQL Server database to Get (Read), Post (Create), Put (Update), and Delete (Delete) data.
 Additionally, the APIs are customized to suit the specific data requirements of the recipe web application, ensuring efficient and accurate data management.
-Moreover, this program is a team project developed by two people, and the APIs created by the author are listed in the endpoints below.
+Moreover, the contributions of the team members to this program are detailed in the Endpoints section below.

-## Structure
+## Model Structure
 1. Category: This is the model for food categories, such as dinner, lunch, breakfast, dessert, etc.
 2. Ingredient: This is the model for food ingredients, such as rice, water, apples, etc.
 3. Recipe: This is the model for food redipe, such as cream pasta, miso soup, taco, etc.